-The Office of Human Resources and Equal Opportunity coordinates all on-campus student employment.
+The Office of Human Resources coordinates all on-campus student employment.
 The department assists students with locating part-time jobs on-campus only.
 It will also provide our students with a great opportunity to earn extra money, meet people, develop transferable job skills, learn time-management skills, gain experience, and get more involved on campus.

 Next steps in the student employment process:

 - Once the student job order is received and processed, it will be posted online.
 Students will then apply online through the completion of the student employment profile.

 - To view and dispense the applicant pool, you will need to log in to the employment system at https://jobs.coastal.edu/hr.
 Instructions are available by clicking on the Hiring Manager Tutorial link.

 - The screening, selection, and hiring process for student jobs are done at the departmental level.
 Please make every effort to fill student jobs as quickly as possible.
 Many students are very eager to secure jobs on campus.
 Departments are encouraged to interview at least three students from their applicant pool.

 - Once you identify the individual you want to hire, it will be necessary to hire the student in the Datatel system through the "New Student Hire" workflow.

 Supervisor FAQ on Student Employment:

 - Do all new student positions need to be processed through the student job posting system?

 - Can I rehire a student at the same rate he/she was paid previously?